-This therapeutic approach has been demonstrated to be highly effective in the laboratory and in a proof-of-principle clinical trials in which a prototype viral activation therapy drug demonstrated a high tumor response rate in patients with advanced EBV-related lymphoid cancers.
+This therapy has been demonstrated to be highly effective in the laboratory and in a proof-of-principle clinical trials in which a prototype viral activation therapy drug demonstrated a high tumor response rate in patients with advanced EBV-related lymphoid cancers.

-Notably, Viracta’s viral activation therapy approach and VRx-3996 have been shown to be well tolerated in cancer patients and not to suppress patients’ immune systems.
+Notably, Viracta’s viral gene activation therapy and tractinostat have been shown to be well tolerated in cancer patients and not to suppress patients’ immune systems.
 This positions the approach for use concurrently with, or in advance of emerging immuno-oncology therapies, such as immune checkpoint inhibitors or adoptive cell therapy approaches.